aduJohn/Entry-MachineLearning-in-Python/README.md

 # MachineLearning-in-Python

-  In this repository I put my work on learning MachineLearning concepts.
+  In this repository I put my work on learning the basics on MachineLearning(ML) concepts.

   At the moment I have a better understanding on these concepts: